 CBD oil is a booming business, but is it legal?
 That depends.
-Should pharmacists recommend CBD oil?
+Should pharmacists recommend CBD oil and should customers invest in similar products and buy kratom capsules?
 That depends, too.

 The variables involved in answering both questions includes the evolving and often puzzling patchwork of state and federal laws that govern products made from the cannabis plant.
 “You’ve got all sorts of state laws with some states approving marijuana, some only medically, some medically and recreationally, and some approving only certain products ” said Timothy Welty, PharmD, professor of pharmacy practice at the College of Pharmacy and Health Sciences, Drake University in Des Moines, IO.
 “The other confusing part is the whole issue of licensure that varies from state to state.
 Then we have the 2018 Farm Bill.
 Everyone still trying to sort out what that means.
 It’s extremely confusing.”